nearform/graphql-hooks/README.md

     - `previousData`: Previous GraphQL query or `updateData` result
     - `data`: New GraphQL query result
   - `client`: GraphQLClient - If a GraphQLClient is explicitly passed as an option, then it will be used instead of the client from the `ClientContext`.
-  - `refetchAfterMutations`: Array of RefetchAferMutationsData - Mutations that will cause the refetch of the query
+  - `refetchAfterMutations`: list of mutations that will trigger the query refetch.
+It can be either:
+    - String | String[] - The string of the mutation or an array of them
+    - Object | Object[] with the following properties or an array of them
       - `mutation`: String - The mutation string
       - `filter`: Function (optional) - It receives mutation variables as parameter and blocks refetch if it returns false

 ### `useQuery` return value